How To Feel More Connected To Yourself & Others, According To A Holistic Psychologist

 The mental and physical benefits of connection.

 Connection amplifies our health.
 When we feel connected to others our bodies release the bonding chemical oxytocin, which in turn triggers the release of feel-good chemical serotonin.
 This activates our reward circuitry of the brain, creating a beneficial effect and an enjoyable experience in our entire system.

-In fact, increased levels of oxytocin and serotonin may help counter stress, ease anxiety, and potentially even reduce depression risk.
-This makes a whole lot of sense when you consider the fact that loneliness and isolation have been associated with an increased risk of depression and even earlier death and heart disease.
+In fact, increased levels of oxytocin and serotonin may help counter stress1, ease anxiety, and potentially even reduce depression risk.
+This makes a whole lot of sense when you consider the fact that loneliness and isolation have been associated with an increased risk of depression2 and even earlier death and heart disease.